Home > what are seed potatoes

 Certified Seed Potatoes

-Certified seed potatoes refer to those that have been officially inspected and confirmed to be free of diseases and pests.
-These potatoes are grown under strict standards in certified fields.
-They also undergo a rigorous testing process.
+These potatoes have been officially inspected and confirmed to be free of diseases and pests.
+They are grown under strict standards in certified fields.
+Certified seed potatoes also undergo a rigorous testing process.
 This ensures they meet the required standards before being sold.

 These potatoes also have a unique certification label which indicates their quality and origin.
 It is usually a blue tag.
-They are produced from tissue culture or greenhouse-grown plants, ensuring they are virus-free and true-to-type.
+They are produced from tissue culture or greenhouse-grown plants.
+This ensures they are virus-free and true-to-type.

-The main advantage of using certified seed potatoes is their high-quality and reliability.
+They are high-quality and reliable.
 These potatoes are unlikely to carry diseases or pests.
 Their germination rate is also higher.
 They can produce more consistent and uniform plants.

 Non-Certified or Farm-Saved Seed Potatoes

-These potatoes may carry viruses and diseases which can reduce the crop yield and quality.
+They may carry viruses and diseases.
+These can reduce the crop yield and quality.
 You should properly inspect and treat their farm-saved seed potatoes to minimize these risks.

 seed potato